 This optional element defines the type of multi-slot application.
 There is no default value of this element.
 It is string valued, with the following initial set of values taken from the SPMD extension 61 for the JSDL.

-Discuss
+Discuss with JP, some concern glue does not meet our needs

 The following seem redundant to Grimshaw.
 Should we include them?